1989 United Kingdom budget: Reaction

 Responding to the budget, John Smith, the Shadow Chancellor of the Exchequer, described the private health insurance tax relief scheme as "an old-fashioned hand-out to the private sector", while Neil Kinnock, the leader of the Labour Party, called Lawson "a chancellor who is fast becoming Mr Inflation".

 Legacy

 The 1989 budget was the final budget statement to be delivered by Lawson.
 He would resign later that year following disagreement with Prime Minister Margaret Thatcher over exchange rate policy, and was succeeded as Chancellor by John Major.
 The 1990 budget would also be the first to be shown on television, making 1989 the final pre-television era budget.
+It is also the last budget to be presided by the Speaker instead of the Chairman of Ways and Means.